Sakkull/PersonalProjects/Projects/1 Brain Stimulation Effect/README.md

 &nbsp;
 A Stimulus x Block interaction was also observed, F (3, 30) = 12.20, p < .01, ηp² = .55.
 Analyses of simple effects revealed a large effect of Block for CSs+, F (3, 30) = 13.75, p < .01, ηp² = .57, but a non-significant effect for CSs-, F (3, 30) = 1.19, p = .33, ηp² = .10.
 The interaction thus suggests that acquisition of response was observed for CSs+ but not for CSs-.
 ![](images/2.JPG)
-&nbsp;

 2) ### **Extinction:**
 &nbsp;
-The mean number of responses and the standard deviations for the Extinction phase can be seen in Table 1.
+The mean number of responses and the standard deviations for the Extinction phase can be seen in Table 2.
 ![](images/11.JPG)
 &nbsp;
 A 2 (Stimulus: CSs+ vs CSs-) x 2 (Group: Anodal vs Sham) x 8 (Blocks 1-8) mixed ANOVA revealed a main effect of stimulus F (1, 9) = 6.43, p = .03, ηp² = .41, but no effect of Block or interaction.
 The main effect of group was marginally not significant F (1, 9) = 3.66, p = .08, ηp² = .28.
 This suggests that extinction did not happen as there was no main effect of Block, however, there was a significant difference to the number of responses for each CS, space bar being pressed a lot more for the CSs+ than CSs-.
 In addition, although not significant, the anodal group seemed to press space bar more often than the sham group.